GzmBtl/E-Shopping/README.md

 # E-Shopping
-Incomplete is a Project I am developing
+This is my project that I am developing